4 Tips That Will Improve Your Black Friday Game

 2. Make It Memorable

-Think about your favourite advert for a second, if we aren’t mistaken it was either funny, interesting or straight up awesome.
+Think about your favorite advert for a second, if we aren’t mistaken it was either funny, interesting, or straight-up awesome.
 Some people think of Black Friday as a simple cash grab but it can be so much more than that.
 Black Friday is a huge opportunity for your business to stand out.
 Advertise your Black Friday special differently.

 Post funny or interesting Instagram posts that aren’t too promotional, in fact, limit the promotional aspect to a minimum as you want to gain the visitor’s attention first.
 Nobody will even visit your store, let alone buy from it if you seem like a sleazy salesman trying to make a quick buck.